vaimo/binary-nodejs/README.md

 -------------------

 * Change the order of Composer events to allow the module to be used together with foxy/foxy
+* Use Composer downloader/unpacker through creating virtual package for the node
+* Default behaviour changed to always prefer to install Local version except in situations where user explicitly asks for Global one (mouf/nodejs/useGlobal)

 Why?
 ----